Kometa-Team/Kometa/docs/defaults/overlays/aspect.md

-# Status Overlay
+# Aspect Overlay

-The `aspect` Default Overlay File is used to create an overlay on a show detailing its Current Airing Status for all shows in your library.
+The `aspect` Default Overlay File is used to create an overlay on a show/movie detailing its aspect ratio.

 ![](images/aspect.png)